fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 various pinholes created.

-In addition, the initial outbound STUN packets can contain the STUN ORIGIN field which the firewall can use to make an authorization decision on the application.
+In addition, the initial outbound STUN packets can contain the STUN HOST attribute which the firewall can use to make an authorization decision on the application.

 The end result is a system where: